iai-callgrind/iai-callgrind/README.md

 Use this scheme to benchmark one or more binaries of your crate.
 If you really like to it's possible to benchmark any executable file in the `PATH` or any executable specified with an absolute path.
+This may be useful if you want to compare the runtime of your crate with an existing tool.

 It's also possible to run functions of the benchmark file before and after all benchmarks or to setup and teardown any benchmarked binary.

+#### Temporary Workspace

+For security purposes, all binary benchmarks and the `before`, `after`, `setup` and `teardown` functions are executed in a temporary directory.
+This directory will be created before the [`before`](#before-after-setup-teardown-optional) function is run and removed after the `after` function has finished.
+The [`fixtures`](#fixtures-optional) argument let's you copy your fixtures into that directory, so you have access to all fixtures.
+However, if you want to access other directories within the benchmarked package's directory, you need to specify absolute paths.

+This probably sounds a bit weird at first, but another reason for using a temporary directory as workspace is, that the length of the path where a benchmark is executed may have an influence on the benchmark results.
+For example, running the benchmark in your repository `/home/me/my/repository` and someone else's repository located under `/home/someone/else/repository` may produce different results only because the length of the first path is shorter.
+To run benchmarks as deterministic as possible across different systems, the length of the path should be the same wherever the benchmark is executed.
+This crate ensures this property by using the `tempfile` crate which creates the temporary directory in `/tmp` with a random name like `/tmp/.tmp12345678`.
+This ensures that the length of the directory will be the same on all unix hosts where the benchmarks are run.

+For the very same reasons, the environment variables of benchmarked binaries are cleared before the benchmark is run.
+See also [`opts`](#options-optional).

 #### Quickstart